salzmanlab-admin/DEEPEST-Fusion/reference_files/README.md

 # Creating known_fusions fasta and pickle files

-In order to create known_fusions.fa file, please run the following command:

-    cat known_fusions_*.fa > known_fusions.fa

-This fasta should be used to build known fusion index.
+The known_fusions.fa file should be used to build known fusions index.
 In order to create known_fusions.pickle, please run the following command:

     python create_pickle_file.py --fasta known_fusions.fa